Sales Dashboards

 Public shaming: Displaying individual activity stats on a wallboard turns the dashboard into a surveillance tool.
 Trust erodes and CRM data quality drops as reps log only what they must.

 Sales forecasts drive hiring plans, marketing budgets, cash flow projections, and board reporting.
 When forecasts are consistently wrong, every downstream decision is built on fiction.
-A forecast accuracy panel tracks what was predicted against what actually closed, revealing whether the team is chronically optimistic, consistently sandbagging, or genuinely uncertain.
+A forecast accuracy panel on the sales dashboard tracks what was predicted against what actually closed, revealing patterns that improve over time.

 Forecast confidence works in layers.
 Each layer adds more risk and less certainty, and the visualisation should make that gradient obvious to anyone reviewing the numbers.